intel/visual-quality-inspection/README.md

 # Anomaly Detection: Visual Quality Inspection in the Industrial Domain

-<p align="justify">The goal of anomaly detection is to identify rare, abnormal events such as defects in a part being manufactured on an industrial production line.
+The goal of anomaly detection is to identify rare, abnormal events such as defects in a part being manufactured on an industrial production line.

-However, there are certain challenges: (1) feature engineering needs to be performed to extract representations from the raw data.
-Traditional ML techniques rely on hand-crafted features that may not always generalize well to other settings.
-(2) Classification techniques require labeled training data, which is challenging because anomalies are typically rare occurrences and obtaining it increases the data collection & annotation effort.
-(3) Nature of anomalies can be arbitrary and unknown where failures or defects occur for a variety of unpredictable reasons, hence it may not be possible to predict the type of anomaly.

-To overcome these challenges and achieve state-of-the-art performance, we present an unsupervised, mixed method end-to-end fine-tuning & inference reference solution for anomaly detection where a model of normality is learned from defect-free data in an unsupervised manner, and deviations from the models are flagged as anomalies.
-This reference use case is accelerated by Intel optimized software and is built upon easy-to-use Intel Transfer Learning Tool APIs.</p>

 ## **Table of Contents**
 - [Overview](#overview)